HeliosLive/vehicle-shop/README.md

 - Displaying available vehicle types, brands and colors to checkout.
 - Filter out the vehicle by selecting any property on dropdown.
 - Delightful animation to force you to buy one of them at least :P
+- Dark mode is supported :) Just switch your device theme and see the result.

 ## Prerequisites